paretoman/votekit/readme.md

 ## Build

 If you really get into developing the code, you'll probably like to know that I use development tools like eslint, parcel, jsdoc, snowpack, and jekyll.
+Just check package.json for all the scripts.